 Sitar

-A stringed instrument with a long neck and a pear-shaped body, commonly used in Indian classical music.
+A plucked stringed instrument from India, featuring a long neck and a large resonating body, known for its complex, melodious sounds in classical Indian music.

 Steel drums